codernocook/OydsnDB/README.md

 /* Explains
 key: The name you choose to save data in the database.
 value: The actual data you want to store in the database.
 You can later retrieve this data by using .get and specifying the key.
-callback: It can include a boolean (true/false) indicating success, data in JSON format, or undefined (no data found), If your callback returns: {"success": "false", "code": "cannot_connect_database"}, it means that your database URL is not valid or cannot be connected.
+callback: It can include a boolean (true/false) indicating success, data in JSON format, or null (no data found), If your callback returns: undefined, it means that your database URL is not valid or cannot be connected.
+If your callback returns: false, it also means that the request something is not success (failure request), only these function: .set(), .delete(), .clear()
 */

 .set(key, value, callback: function; "function(data) => {}") // <= Set data to the database.